 You need to break the pattern, but how?

-Here are some strategies Paul suggests.
+Here are some strategies Paul suggests, even for those in an open relationship.

 1. Don’t escalate the argument.